mdhas-appno/laravel-feature-flag/readme.md

 Now when the FeatureFlag Provider instantiates it will set this as the "World" state and you can access it via the isEnabled "on" being true and "off" being false.

+## Syncing Flags

+Feature flags can be synchronised using the provided `feature-flag:sync` command.
+This will sync flags defined in the `sync_flags` configuration in the `laravel-feature-flag.php` config file.
+The format for this flag configuration is "key => default value".
+By default, any flags that are removed will be removed from storage.
+There is a `--skip-cleanup` flag available to skip this step.

 <a name=example></a>
 ## Demo / Example